‘Mighty whiteboard of truth’: The weapon Rep. Katie Porter used to school a pharma exec — and plenty others

 Others aimed higher.
 “At this point, when Katie Porter runs for president in the next decade, she won’t need a vice president,” one person wrote.
 “Her vice president will be her dry-erase board.”

 The Daily Caller, a conservative news site, also gave her credit.
-“It did not end well for a big pharma exec when Rep. Katie Porter pulled out her whiteboard,” the website tweeted.
+“It did not end well for a big pharma exec when Rep. Katie Porter pulled out her white board,” the website tweeted.

 As The Washington Post’s Renae Merle reported last year, Porter had testified before Congress several times before her election in 2018 and quickly drew notice within months in Washington for her “analytical” approach during hearings.
 The day before a hearing, the lawmaker said she often spends time studying a 70- to 150-page binder of background information compiled by her staff to prepare for difficult testimonies.

-But for Porter, who is the only single mother in Congress, it’s all small potatoes compared to her three kids at home in Irvine, Calif.
+But for Porter, who is the only single mother in Congress, it’s all small potatoes compared to her three children at home in Irvine, Calif.

 “I have never encountered a witness,” she said last week, during an appearance on “The Late Show with Stephen Colbert,” “that was even close to as difficult as any one of my children.”